DayoDak/CPI-and-Exchange-Rate-Trends-in-Nigeria/README.md

 # Consumer Price Index and Exchange Rate Trends in Nigeria.

 ![trends](Forex_Trend.jpg)
-_This Tableau Project shows the trends and the relationship of the Consumer Price Index(CPI) and Dollar to Naira Exchange Rate between 1995 - 2021 in Nigeria._
+_This Tableau Project shows the trends and the relationship between Consumer Price Index(CPI) and the  Dollar to Naira Exchange Rate between 1995 - 2021 in Nigeria._

 **_Disclaimer_**: _I own no sole propriety to the data used for this project.
 All data used in this project is gotten from CBN statistical bulletin 2021 and NBS._